MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/project-online-service-description/project-management.md

 ## <a name="issues-and-risk-management"></a>Problem- und Risikoverwaltung

-Project Online und Project Server 2013 beinhalten Features zum Verhindern, Bestimmen und Vermeiden potenzieller Geschäfts- oder projektbezogener Risiken und Probleme.
-Weitere Informationen finden Sie unter [Verwalten von Problemen, Risiken und Dokumenten in Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).
+Project Online and Project Server 2013 include features to prevent, identify, and mitigate potential business- or project-related risks and issues.
+To learn more, see [Managing issues, risks, and documents in Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).

 ## <a name="manage-project-resources"></a>Verwalten von Projektressourcen